tobmaster/jenkins-modernized/README.md

 Should work with other modern browsers but I don't guarantee.
 So use it at your own risk, fix it when you update or disable it to return to the old ui.

+The abandonment of an additional js for the theme is intended.

 You have can use it by installing the simple theme plugin:

     https://wiki.jenkins-ci.org/display/JENKINS/Simple+Theme+Plugin